List of Titans (2018 TV series) characters: Dr. Adamson

 Dr. Adamson is a high-ranking member of Trigon's organization, holding authority over the Nuclear Family and Agnews Asylum.
 After being captured by Dick Grayson, he slits his throat to force Rachel Roth to save him with her powers.
 He later escapes when Dick, Rachel, Kory Anders, and Gar Logan are captured at the asylum, but while attempting to force Rachel into summoning Trigon, Rachel kills him by restoring his fatal wound.

-Season four revealed that he has a history with Mother Mayhem.
+Season four revealed that he had a history with Mother Mayhem.